foxster14/geometry_calculator_python_flask_web_app/README.md

 4. **Install App Dependencies Using the Python Package Tool:**

     Rather than using pip to install the required packages, such as Flask, etc., all dependencies are in the requirements.txt file.

-    > pip install -r requirements.txt

     In a virtual environment that was create using Python 3, on Unix OS's there no need to use pip3.
 You can, but pip also works in this instance.
+    > pip install -r requirements.txt

+    Windows:
+    > pip install -r requirements.txt

-5. Run the Application:
+5. **Run the Application:**

     > python GeometryCalcWeb.py

-    The App should now be running.
-Access it via `localhost:5000`
+    The App should now be running on port 5000.
+Access it via `localhost:5000` --or-- '127.0.0.1:5000'

     Running App: